apache/fluo-website/_posts/blog/2019-09-30-scan-executors.md

 of only executors).

 At the time of this writing no released version of Fluo supports Accumulo 2.0.
-Once Fluo 1.3.0 is released with Accumulo 2.0, Hadoop 3.0, and Java 11 support it will include support for scan executors.
+Once Fluo 1.3.0 is released with Accumulo 2.0, Hadoop 3.0, and Java 11 support, it will include support for scan executors.

 [1]: https://accumulo.apache.org/docs/2.x/administration/scan-executors